and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 With that out of the way let’s first look at all that all and alle have in common and yes this phrasing was on purpose.

-Alle means all, but with one big constraint: in German whatever is all has to be somewhat plural.
+Alle means all, but with one big constraint: in German whatever is all has to be a plural.

 - Ich habe alle meine Freunde eingeladen.

 - I have invited all my friends.